rollybueno/opensource-media-connect/readme.txt

 - Adjustable media width
 - Optional media attribution display

+== Privacy Policy ==

+This plugin does not track users or collect any personal data.
+The only data transmitted is:
+* Search queries sent to Openverse API
+* API key for authentication
+* Selected media information for embedding

+All data transmission is done with explicit user consent through the WordPress interface.
+No data is stored locally or transmitted to any third-party services other than Openverse.

 == Openverse API Integration ==

 This plugin uses the Openverse API to search and retrieve open-source media.
 Openverse is a search engine for openly-licensed media, including images, audio, and other media types.